I help you write Resumes and Cover Letters for the Entertainment Industry. Welcome to 2022!

 But you are selling them YOU, not your skills.

 One of my passions is helping people get started.
-I want to help you make your resume, cover letter and portfolio stand out from the crowd, and I want to help you make your website look professional.
+I want to help you make your resume, cover letter stand out from the crowd, and I want to help you make your website look professional.

 “I just wanted to say thank you so much for your time.
 I absolutely love all the advice you’ve given me on my head shots, resume, and cover letter.
 I really think that this will be a great help for me in finding an agent and with my auditions.
 Thank you so much!!” ~ Kaitlin Jean Patterson